 - To allow the insertion of instrument items.

-To connect the nozzle with the vessel, an opening is made in the vessel which in turn results in penetration of the pressure retaining wall.
+To connect the nozzle with the pressure vessel, an opening is made in the vessel which in turn results in penetration of the pressure retaining wall.
 So, it weakens the boundary creating a discontinuity in the pressure vessel wall.
 Nozzle openings can be made in the shell or head parts of the pressure vessel.
-In this article, we will study the main types of pressure vessel nozzles used in process plants, their allowable loads, and few nozzle design points.
+In this article, we will study the main types of pressure vessel nozzles used in process plants, their allowable loads, and some nozzle design points.

 Parts of a Pressure Vessel nozzle